I Failed USMLE Step 1: How to Get Back Up and Excel

 1. Get Over the Emotional Hurdle and Increase Your Confidence

 Understandably, you might be disappointed or even embarrassed of the thought of “I failed USMLE Step 1.”
 Still, this is not something you should try to keep inside or hide from your family or friends.
 You should share the news with those close to you.
 Talking about your situation with loved ones will help you to feel emotionally lighter.
+It is important to keep your mental health in mind.
 Your family and friends will help you to keep things in perspective and provide encouragement for the long road ahead.

 2. Evaluate What You Did in Your Last Exam Sitting

 We don’t want your thoughts to be dominated by thoughts of failure.
 Take some time to sit down and assess what you did to study last time.
 The best way to get over your mental blocks is to be brutally honest with yourself.
 Evaluate the study materials that you used the last time around.
 Consider whether they fell short or whether it was your use of them that fell short.

 Did you cover enough material?
 Did you go through all of UWorld?
 Also, did you conduct a thorough review of all the questions you got wrong during your prep?
 Do you understand exactly why you got them wrong?
 Do you think there was a problem with your test-taking skills?
 Or, did you suffer from test-taking anxiety and the pressure that comes with USMLE Step 1?

 This is the most important part of your recovery because it helps you to understand where you may have gone wrong.
 And half the battle is acknowledging that doing the same thing the second time around isn’t going to work if it didn’t work the first time.
 Taking ownership of the situation you are in will help you conquer your USMLE Step 1 retake.
 Success really is within your control — as long as you are honest, forthcoming and willing to be vulnerable.